mattrubin/AppDotNet/README.md

 # AppDotNet

 The AppDotNet library provides an asynchronous Objective-C wrapper for the [App.net API](http://developers.app.net).
+The goal of this project is to provide a common base for ADN apps, making it easy for new developers to start building their ideas without the overhead of reimplementing the API methods and model objects.

 ## Status
 This is a work in progress, and I develop parts as needed for my own App.net projects.
-API methods and model objects for Users, Channels, and Messages are fully implemented, along with their annotations and other sub-objects.
+Model objects for Users, Posts, Channels, Messages, and Files are fully implemented, along with their annotations and other sub-objects.
 More of the resources will be added over time.

 ## Usage